 As the ever changing tax laws are determined in Washington D.C., the estate planning landscape must adapt to these changes.
-In 2018 we will see many changes that need to be taken into account for every estate planning situation.
+We saw many changes in 2018 that will need to be taken into account for every estate planning situation.